 This article reviews the requirements for qualifying land for wildlife management, for initially appraising the land, and for defining elements of the seven wildlife management activities.
 Chapter 23, Subchapter D, of the Property Tax Code addresses the qualifications for agricultural appraisal and the appraisal of qualified agricultural land.
 Land used for wildlife management must meet all the legal requirements of land qualified for agricultural appraisal.
 Land on which the owner engages in wildlife management and meets other requirements for agricultural appraisal is qualified for agricultural appraisal and is technically in agricultural use.
 To simplify terms, however, this article refers to agricultural land used for wildlife management as land in wildlife management use.

 The first requirement for wildlife management use qualification is purely technical and is not related to the land's actual use to manage wildlife.
 The law restricts what land may qualify for wildlife management use.
-To qualify for agricultural appraisal under the wildlife management use, the property owner must have qualified the land for agricultural appraisal under Chapter 23, Subchapter D Tax Code (also called 1-d-1 or open space agricultural appraisal), at the time the owner changes the land's use to wildlife management use.
-In other words, the owner must have qualified the land for agricultural appraisal during the year before the year the owner changes to the wildlife management use.
+To qualify for agricultural appraisal under the wildlife management use, the property owner must have qualified the land for agricultural appraisal under Chapter 23, Subchapter D Tax Code (also called 1-d-1 or open space agricultural appraisal) or as qualified timber land under Subchapter E, at the time the owner changes the land's use to wildlife management use.
+In other words, the owner must have qualified the land for agricultural appraisal or timber land during the year before the year the owner changes to the wildlife management use.
 For example, an owner who wishes to qualify for wildlife management use in 1996 must show that the land was qualified for and appraised as agricultural land in 1995.

 The second requirement for qualified wildlife management use is that the owner must use the land to propagate a sustaining breeding, migrating, or wintering population of indigenous wild animals.